 Written by: Attorney Robert Stiberman.

+One key benefit of Chapter 13 is that it lets debtors keep their property while catching up on missed mortgage or car payments.
+It’s especially useful for those who face foreclosure or repossession.
 Chapter 13 bankruptcy can be a good option for individuals who want to keep their assets, such as a home or car, and have a steady income that can be used to pay off debts over time.
-However, only some are eligible for Chapter 13 bankruptcy.
-To be eligible, you must have a regular income, owe less than $2,700,000, and have completed credit counseling within 180 days of filing.

 Navigating the Chapter 13 bankruptcy process can be difficult, so hiring a Chapter 13 lawyer can be beneficial.
 Here are some ways a Chapter 13 lawyer can help: